 Toronto City Council has approved an additional $500,000 to help expand The Bentway as far east as Bathurst Street.

 If all goes to plan, the multi-use public-space project in the shadow of the Gardiner Expressway will eventually stretch from Strachan Avenue to Spadina Avenue.
 It will feature gardens, live performance areas, space for markets and exhibitions and a dog park — as well as a skating trail slated for a grand opening on Jan.
 6.

-A private donor kicked in $25 million, and this new money will bring the city's contribution up to $24 million.
+This new money will bring the city's contribution up to $10.5 million.